jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 13 - Mobile Ad-hoc Networks.md

 Dynamic nature of ad-hoc networks
 - Wired networks are relatively stable
 	- Occasionally links go down/come up or congestion changes the cost of a link
-- Wireless network links continuously chan
+- Wireless network links are continuously changing